-Data in relation to the flood event resulting from the Met Office named Storm Dennis, which occurred less than 4 months after that in October 2019, has been included in the report.
-Inclusion of the data on Storm Dennis allows comparison of different characteristics of the flood events, and aids understanding of flood mechanisms.
-This report will however focus primarily on flooding which occurred as a result of Persistent Wet Weather October 2019.
+Data in relation to the flood event resulting from the Met Office named Persistent Wet Weather October 2019, which occurred less than 4 months prior to Storm Dennis, has been included in the report.
+Inclusion of data on this storm allows comparison of different characteristics of the flood events, and aids understanding of flood mechanisms.
+This report will however focus primarily on flooding which occurred as a result of Storm Dennis.